rugbyprof/2143-ObjectOrientedProgramming/study_guide_1.md

 Looping over Lists:

-Given the following list: `[34,55,3,22,"hello","wassup",99,17.9,42]` provide more than one method for accessing each element (by access I mean print).
+Given the following list: `[34,55,3,22,"hello","wassup",99,17.9,42]` provide more than one method for accessing each element (in this example, by access I mean print).

 =====
 A clerk works in a store where the cost of each item is a positive integer number of dollars.